 With a flash he struck.

 There was just a slash at first on the delicate skin.
 A gash of torn flesh.
-But then the blood welled, filling the slash, until there was so much of it there was no place else for it to go.
-Red spilled out over his wrist, marking its own trail in crimson, like a bracelet.
+But then the blood welled, filling the slash, until there was so much of it the red spilled out over his wrist, marking its own trail in crimson, like a bracelet.
 And then the drip, drip onto the stage floor.

 He could feel the audience tense, feel their inheld breaths.
 So quiet, he could hear each droplet as it splashed to the plank floor at his feet.